JEGGEgit/Checklist/README.md

 For manual control of the necessary steps without a high degree of automation.
 Perhaps the high-pressure valves are not (yet) available or the process sequence has not yet been fully researched.

-This representation makes it easy to run through the processes and can be fully automated later.
+This **checklist** makes it easy to run through the process.
+The sequence can be fully automated later.

 Installation
 ------------